boston-dynamics/spot-sdk/python/examples/data_acquisition_service/README.md

 Note, by default, the download script will save the data to the current directory, however the `--destination-folder` argument can be used to change where the downloaded data is saved.

 ## Run a Data Acquisition Plugin Service using Docker
+Please refer to this [document](../../../docs/payload/docker_containers.md) for general instructions on how to run software applications on computation payloads as docker containers.

 With docker installed and setup, any of the data acquisition plugin services can be created into a docker container, saved as a tar file, and then run on the Spot CORE using Portainer.
 The Dockerfile *must* be updated to specify which plugin service should run -- change the filename `gps_metadata_plugin_service` to whichever plugin should be launched in the following line in the Dockerfile: